What Is The Equality Act & How Does It Affect LGBTQ Rights?

-The House of Representatives on Friday passed the Equality Act, a sweeping new LGBTQ rights bill that would tighten up existing federal laws on anti-LGBTQ discrimination, as well as provide protections for LGBTQ individuals in states where those rights aren’t explicitly protected.
+On Friday, the House of Representatives passed the Equality Act, a sweeping new LGBTQ rights bill that would tighten existing federal laws on anti-LGBTQ discrimination, as well as provide protections for LGBTQ individuals in states where those rights aren’t explicitly protected.

 What Is The Equality Act?